-- Some Food Sensitivity – One of the main advantages of gastric sleeve is that there are essentially no food restrictions (foods that you are not able to eat).
+One of the main advantages of gastric sleeves is that there are essentially no food restrictions (foods that you are not able to eat).
 But gastric sleeve does have a strong effect on the stomach, which means you may have some new food sensitivities: foods that give you a bit of an upset stomach.
-Milk, for example, is a particularly common food sensitivity.
-It’s not always clear what causes these sensitivities, but it is recommended that you introduce foods back into your stomach in small doses and slowly.

-- Acid Reflux – There are many different causes of acid reflux, but one of the most common is an overly full stomach.
-With gastric sleeve, about 75% of the stomach is removed.
-This makes it very easy to fill your stomach quickly, which often puts you at risk for acid reflux.
+There are many different causes of acid reflux, but one of the most common is an overly full stomach.
+With a gastric sleeve, about 75% of the stomach is removed.
+This makes it very easy to quickly fill your stomach, which often puts you at risk for acid reflux.
 Your doctor may recommend a long-term medication to prevent acid reflux, like Prilosec.

-- Soda is Especially Problematic – Your total caloric intake will be limited to only about 800 calories a day, and it is strongly recommended that you do not “drink” those calories by consuming high caloric beverages like fruit juices, sweetened coffee, etc. But it is of particular importance to avoid soda, beer, and even carbonated water.
-The stomach is so much smaller that the carbonation can quickly cause discomfort.
+Your total caloric intake will be limited to only about 800 calories a day, and it is strongly recommended that you do not “drink” those calories by consuming high-caloric beverages like fruit juices, sweetened coffee, etc. But it is of particular importance to avoid soda, beer, and even carbonated water.
+The stomach is so much smaller than the carbonation and can quickly cause discomfort.

 Preparing for Gastric Sleeve